 - Bankruptcy Information Sheet 6: Consequences of a sequestration order.

 15.1 Debtors who are Self-Represented Litigants will be supported by the Registry to assist them through the court process efficiently.

 15.2 A Self-Representation Service is available to litigants in each registry.
-The service provides free, confidential and impartial legal advice and assistance with FCC proceedings for individuals and community groups.
+The service provides free, confidential and impartial legal advice and assistance with Federal Circuit Court proceedings for individuals and community groups.
 For further details contact the nearest Registry.